 The fork has Trek’s E2 steerer – that means it is a chunky 1 1/2” in diameter at the bottom of the tube, tapering to 1 1/8” at the top.
 A tapered steerer tube is intended to be stronger and lighter than a standard steerer.

 The frame is well-constructed and finished in gloriously bright “Volt Green” – the same colour that Trek’s full-size £3000 Fuel EX 9 is painted.
 Every kid who saw the bike loved its styling and colour.

 Bike manufacturers tend to specify relatively basic wheels so that a bike can be kept down to its target price point.
 Trek has fitted straightforward wheels with basic hubs from the popular Taiwanese brand Formula, laced with 32 spokes to double-walled Bontrager AT-650 rims.
 Note that both hubs use 9mm bolt-on axles rather than quick-release axles.

 Trek’s in-house brand Bontrager also supplies the versatile XR2 tyres.
 These 26×2.2” tyres are good all-rounders and they always gripped well during testing.
 Our rider had a high level of confidence in them.

 But if you have any cash remaining after buying the bike itself, upgrading to a pair of lightweight tubeless wheels and tyres would certainly improve the bike’s performance.
-However, being 26” it’s unlikely that you’d also have a use for them on a larger sized bike when your child outgrows the Fuel EX Jr, as they’d almost certainly move up to a 27.5” wheel bike.
+However, being 26” it’s unlikely can you buy finasteride online that you’d also have a use for them on a larger sized bike when your child outgrows the Fuel EX Jr, as they’d almost certainly move up to a 27.5” wheel bike.